 Another major provision of the Dodd-Frank Act known as Orderly Liquidation Authority (OLA) gives the government authority to step in to unwind the liabilities of failing large financial institutions and allocate losses among creditors.
 It is difficult to specify in advance the terms of such arrangements since designating any threshold for which creditors will bear losses creates considerable incentive for investors to place themselves on the beneficial side of the line, subsidizing activities located there.
 Thus, OLA gives the Federal Deposit Insurance Corporation broad discretion over how it balances the competing goals of buffeting financial market distress (perhaps bailing out short-term creditors) and limiting moral hazard (perhaps allowing creditors to bear losses) (Pellerin and Walter 2012).
 To the extent that such discretion in policymaking is unavoidable, it should include clear terms of accountability like the least-cost resolution requirements that apply to the Federal Deposit Insurance Corporation when it unwinds failing banks (Lacker and Weinberg 2010).
 Once credible living wills are in place, however, repealing OLA would help end the expectation of bailouts.

 Many onlookers believe financial crises and excessive risk-taking are inherent features of a market system.
-The view of the Richmond Fed is that poor incentives, often provided by well-intended but unwise market interventions, are more likely to be behind episodes of financial panic (Lacker 2013).
-The financial crisis of 2007-08 was the culmination of many factors, but chief among them was the long history of government intervention that extends back at least to the late 1970s.
+In this view, the government safety net is required to give investors the confidence that minimizes destabilizing behavior.
+An alternative view, one held by the Richmond Fed, is that poor incentives, often created by well-intended past market interventions, are more likely to be behind episodes of financial panic (Lacker 2013).
+The financial crisis of 2007-08 was the culmination of many factors, but chief among them was our financial system's long history of government intervention that extends back at least to the late 1970s.
 Such interventions created incentives for increased risk-taking.
 These incentives are much harder to correct than they were to create, but doing so is imperative to financial stability.

 Richmond Fed Research